Chamal1120/chace.nvim/README.md

 ## Usage

-Place your cursor inside an empty function definition and trigger completion:
+Place your cursor inside an empty function decleration and trigger completion:

 ```vim
 :Chace